fregante/release-with-changelog/readme.md

 Default: `{tag}`

-Title for created release.
+Title for the release being create.
 Available replacements:

-- `{tag}` Latest tag available.
+- `{tag}` The tag for which the changelog is being generated.

 ### template